Skip to content

 TIP

 BETWEEN is inclusive on both ends. ['BETWEEN' => [10, 20]] matches 10, 15, and 20.
+The value must be an array of exactly two elements; anything else throws InvalidArgumentException.

 Complete Reference